Many or all companies we feature compensate us. Compensation and editorial

 You might weigh other options if the cost of a tax attorney seems prohibitive or your tax issues appear straightforward.
 Here’s a look at several alternatives:

 • Low-income tax clinic (LITC): These clinics serve taxpayers who need legal representation but can’t afford it.
-The IRS provides a list of LITCs to help you find one near you.
+The IRS lists LITCs to help you find one near you.

-• DIY negotiation: For uncomplicated cases or small debts, you could consider negotiating with the IRS.
+• DIY negotiation: You could consider negotiating with the IRS for uncomplicated cases or small debts.
 This eliminates attorney fees but involves a steep learning curve.

 • Consult a CPA: A CPA can provide financial advice and may help with some tax issues.
-However, they can’t represent you in a legal matter like a tax attorney can.
+However, they can’t represent you legally like a tax attorney can.

 OptionsProsCons

-Tax attorneyCan represent you in courtCan be costly
+Tax attorneyCan represent you in courtCan be expensive

-Low-income tax clinicExpert advice at reduced rateLimited services
+Low-income tax clinicExpert advice at a reduced rateLimited services

 DIY negotiationLowest-cost optionNo professional guidance